pdstevenson/pdstevenson.github.io/_research/research.md

 Our work is on developing quantum algorithms that are able to perform practical calculations of nuclear properties and running them on todays limited-qubit and noisy quantum computers.

-The picture below shows the energy landscape of a model nuclear Hamiltonian as a function of parameters in a variational wave function ansatz.
+The picture below (from [arxiv: 2205.05576](http://arxiv.org/abs/2205.05576)) shows the energy landscape of a model nuclear Hamiltonian as a function of parameters in a variational wave function ansatz.

 <img src="/files/energy-t1t2.png" alt="energy landscape" width="50%">